Do you, too, avoid listening to some pieces of music, because of the feelings or thoughts it may unleash in you?

-Even since the release of David Bowie’s Black Star album on 8th January 2016 I have been unable to listen to it.
-My intuition (is it my fear?) keeps telling me (or begging me), that something else has to be done first – like a little more living.
+Even since the release of David Bowie’s Black Star album in 2016 I have been unable to listen to it.
+My intuition (or is to my fear?) keeps telling me (or begging me), that something else has to be done first – like a little more living.

-Music can intensify feelings until we burst and scream or sob.
+intensify feelings until we burst and scream or sob;

-Music can caress in the dark and lonely hours.
+caress us in the dark and lonely hours.

 Listening to a piece about David Bowie on the radio shortly after his death on 10th January 2016, I became aware of a familiar shuddering deep inside.

 I have often thought about buying the album, or at least sampling it on YouTube.
 But I can’t – yet.

 I trust my intuition, though I do not always honour it, and then pay the price.